 Traumatic or unprocessed memories are stored in pieces or fragments, like a photo painted on glass that's been dropped and shattered.

 People with PTSD may have foggy or vivid pieces of a memory, but they can't connect them to the whole event.
-For instance, I had a clear memory of part of a conversation with my mom, but I couldn't remember what the conversation was about until other memories were processed, allowing me to remember the whole event.
+For instance, I had a clear memory of part of a conversation with someone, but I couldn't remember what the conversation was about until other memories were processed, allowing me to remember the whole event.
 Other times I've had vague memories where I wasn't sure if things really happened or not.

 EMDR therapy can put the pieces back together and it's not necessary to go deep into the memories for this to happen.
 In a nutshell, clients identify an image that represents the worst part of the memory or event, then a negative belief about themselves that comes from the event (I'm in danger, I'm not important, It's all my fault, etc.), then bodily sensations and/or emotions associated with the event are identified.

-As the client holds these three things in mind the therapist will start BLS and direct the client to just notice what is comes to mind.
+As the client holds these three things in mind the therapist will start BLS and direct the client to just notice what comes to mind.
 This is the rebooting part.
 BLS is done in sets of about 30 seconds after which the therapist will stop the BLS, ask the client to take a deep, cleansing breath and then provide a brief report of what came to mind for them.
 Then another set is done using that information.
 Sets of BLS are done until the therapist notices that the client is reporting positive or more adaptive information.
 Progress is measured as the client rates their level of disturbance before and after the processing is done.
 Amazingly, things that were causing great disturbance in someone's life can become just a bad memory in a short mount of time.

 There is MUCH MORE to EMDR therapy than this.
 The information provided here is to provide a brief overview how the treatment works - helping the brain to process and store traumatic memories in a more adaptive way so that the memories no longer intrude uninvited into their life.